ttscoff/niftymenu/javascript/README.md

 All callout functions can be passed a boolean parameter to enable/disable the callout.
 Running `NiftyAPI.clear()` will disable all callouts and clicks.

 In the case of `callout()` a second boolean parameter determines whether parent items of the selected menu item will also receive callouts.
 This defaults to `false`.

-### Other functions

-The rest of the API is exposed, but you shouldn't need to use anything from the Nifty or Prefs namespaces.
-They're all encapsulated by the NiftyAPI functions.